Remarkable structures in integrable probability, I: max-independence structures: Prolate hyperspheroidal wave functions

 where $ \lambda_k(s) $ is the $k$-th eigenvalue of $ \Hb(\Ai_s) $ acting on $ L^2(\Rr_+) $. \end{lemma} \end{shaded}

 \begin{remark} If one defines

 and the associated operator $ \widetilde{\Jb}_{\!
 N, c} $ acting on $ L^2(\Rr_+) $ with kernel $ \widetilde{\Je}_{N, c} $, then, one has

-and the previous result is equivalent to the weak convergence of operators of the Hankel type in $ L^2(\Rr_+) $ given by the convergence of their symbol.
+and lemma~\ref{Lemma:Rescaling} can be rephrased into the weak convergence of operators of the Hankel type in $ L^2(\Rr_+) $ given by the convergence of their symbol.
 This convergence can be strengthen into a strong convergence depending on the functional space in which belongs the symbol, see e.g. \cite[ch.
 5.4]{NikolskiToeplitz} or \cite[ch.
 4.2]{BoettcherSilbermann}.

-This operator is thus, in a certain sense, more natural than the original operator (since one remains in the framework of Hankel operators on $ \Rr_+ $).
-The eigenvectors of this operator are the $ \psi_\ell^{(N, c)}(e^{-x})e^{-x} $, which is somewhat similar to the exponential change of variable of Whittaker functions \cite[\S~4]{BorodinCorwinMacDo}/\cite{GLOGaussGivental, GLONewRepr}. \end{remark}
+The operator $ \Hb( \widetilde{J}_{N, c} ) $ is thus, in a certain sense, more natural than the original Heurtley-Slepian operator $ \Jb_{\!
+N, c} $ (since one remains in the framework of Hankel operators on $ \Rr_+ $).
+The eigenvectors of this operator are the $ \psi_\ell^{(N, c)}(e^{-x})e^{-x/2} $, which is somewhat similar to the exponential change of variable of Whittaker functions \cite[\S~4]{BorodinCorwinMacDo}/\cite{GLOGaussGivental, GLONewRepr}.
+The commuting differential operator to $ \widetilde{\Jb}_{\!N, c} $ on $ L^2(\Rr_+) $ is easily proven to be